CarragherLab/scissorhands/README.md

 print(my_script)
 ```

-The `user` argument is automatically detected if code is ran on the cluster.
+The `user` argument is automatically detected if code is ran on the cluster, and if an output location `-o` is not given, then this defaults to the user's scratch space.

 ```sh
 #!/bin/sh